dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - target task id
 - status (`succeeded`, `warning`, or `failed`)
 - timestamp
-- operator-facing message
+- message for the operator

-The default audit backend is process-local memory storage.
+The default audit backend is memory storage in the current process.
 Pass `audit_storage=` to `AsynczAdmin` when you want to share or replace that storage inside a larger application.

 ## Custom log storage

-Pass `log_storage=` to `AsynczAdmin` if you want the dashboard log viewer to use something other than the default in-memory storage.
+Pass `log_storage=` to `AsynczAdmin` if you want the dashboard log viewer to use something other than the default memory storage.

 ```python
 from asyncz.contrib.dashboard.admin import AsynczAdmin